 Down by Love is a French prison movie directed by Pierre Godeau.
 The story is about the love story between Jean, a prison director, and Anna, a young prisoner.
-That film is based on the true controversial story of Florent Gonçalves et Sorour Arbabzadeh.
+That film is based on the true controversial story of Florent Gonçalves and Sorour Arbabzadeh.
 The real prison director has published a book about their relation in 2012.

 Sorour Aebabzadeh was convicted of participation in the murder of a young Jewish that she seduced in order to entrap him.
 Her accomplices were part of a group named “Gang of Barbarians”.
 They wanted to kidnap him and steal his money because they were thinking that he could be rich just because he was Jewish…